 This is not solely a cerebral process.
 In fact, it’s easy to get stuck in this step for too long if you continue to analyze data and evaluate options.
 In order to escape this trap of analysis paralysis, you must also trust your instincts.

-Managers have experience and a history from which to turn to for guidance.
+Managers have experience and history from which to turn for guidance.
 What does your gut say?
 If there are several options that are so close that it’s hard to see the difference, think about what acting on that decision would look like for you, your team, the project and the organization.
 Run each alternative through your head.
 See how they play out.
 Then list them in order of priority to get a sense of which one you favor.
 The one scenario that comes the closest to achieving the goal you have is likely going to show itself, as you carefully work through this process.

 5. Make a Choice